Michigan power crews work, California recovers after storms - KESQ

 “We went outside and we let our sons play in the snow,” resident Cesar Torres told the Santa Clarita Signal.
 “We figured, while the snow’s there, might as well make a snowman out of it.”

-Rain and snow were falling again Sunday in Northern California as the first of two new storms started to move in.
+Rain and snow were falling again Sunday in Northern California as the first of two new storms began moving in.
 Blizzard warnings go into effect at 4 a.m.
-Monday and will last until Wednesday for much of the Sierra Nevada, where crews were still clearing roads after last week’s icy storm.
+Monday and will last until Wednesday for much of the Sierra Nevada.

 “Extremely dangerous and near to impossible mountain travel is expected due to heavy snow and strong wind,” the weather service’s Sacramento office warned on Twitter.